Horolsky/senet/docs/pseudo/tree-packing.md

     - R (depth: 0) = 1:B
     - R (depth: lim->inf) = 1:(B-1)
 - d(node) =~ log(node, B) + 1

-## Basic idea
-- use fixed-size queue with random access
-- allocate queue of `B^D` capacity
-- build tree on initial launch and keep the last level in queue
-- update in place only one tree level on each iteration
-- backtrack expectimax values using heap indexation
-- use previously calculated values to return expectimax with `d = D-1` if time exceeded
-- if tree is sparsed, use free space to work forward, (needs additional indexation bookkeeping)
-- optionally shrink the queue on *Endspiels*, when `b` decrease is guaranteed
-- use thread pool (*producer-consumer*) for state iteration (hic random access needed)

 ## B-Heap Indexation